 The Master of Teaching (Secondary) is a pre-service teacher education course which requires two years of study (or the equivalent part-time).
-The course is offered by the Faculty of Education, Humanities and Law.
+The course is offered by the College of Education, Psychology and Social Work.

 A Lutheran pathway is available for students wishing to teach in that system.
 Further information regarding the Lutheran pathway is available from the Lutheran pathway coordinator.